WilliamBonvini/PolimiNotes/Computing_Infrastructures/notes.md

 1. ***Process Virtual Machines***
    The ABI provides the interface between the physical machine and the virtual one, onto which *it is possible to execute processes but no other operative systems.*
    The virtualization software is called **runtime software**, it emulates user-level ISA and operating system calls, meaning that it must rely on the software of the physical machine to access the hardware as it supports the level 0-3 of the architecture.
+   PVM uses:
+   - User ISA
+   - Syscalls
 2. ***System Virtual Machines***
    The ISA provides the interface between the two machines, meaning that *each machine can run its own operative system and interact independently with resources*, either via an underlying OS or directly communicating with the hardware, which includes also the I/O resources.
    The virtualizing software is the **Virtual Machine Monitor (VMM)**, it supports the level 0-2 of the architecture, as it does not include the software.
+   SVM uses:
+   - User ISA
+   - System ISA

 <div style="page-break-after: always;"></div>